Get information about your Azure Blockchain Workbench database

 Choose the name of the resource group for your Blockchain Workbench deployment.

 Select Type to sort the resource list, and then choose your SQL server.
-The sorted list in the next screen capture shows two SQL databases, "master" and one that uses "lhgn" as the Resource prefix.
+The sorted list in the next screen capture shows two databases, "master" and one that uses "lhgn" as the Resource prefix.

 To see detailed information about the Blockchain Workbench database, select the link for the database with the Resource prefix you provided for deploying Blockchain Workbench.